CumulusNetworks/docs/content/cumulus-linux-51/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 ## Manipulate the System ARP Cache

-`arp` manipulates or displays the kernel's IPv4 network neighbor cache.
+The `arp` command manipulates or displays the kernel's IPv4 network neighbor cache.
 See `man arp` for details.

 To display the ARP cache: